ssharvesh-steep/cracoe-social-media/README.md

 ### Navigation
 - **Home**: View all posts or posts from people you follow
+- **Messages**: Send and receive direct messages with real-time updates
 - **Explore**: Discover trending content and suggested users
 - **Search**: Find specific users or posts
 - **Notifications**: See all your activity